ilg-archived/qemu/DEVELOP.md

 it to your favourite tools.

 ### Git client

+For macOS and Windows, the recommended Git client is [Sourcetree](https://www.sourcetreeapp.com/).

 Since SourceTree is not available for GNU/Linux, the second choice is Git Kraken, which can be downloaded for free from